microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/1-aks.md

 ## Create Azure Resource Group

 Now we can start to create resources in our azure subscription.
-Let us start with creating a resource group in our Azure Subscription.
+Let us start with creating a resource group.

 ```powershell
 az group create